dotarj/Giddup/README.md

 docker-compose up --build
 ```

-By running the Docker Compose file, an EventStore instance is started and the solution is build and started.
-When the services have started, you can make HTTP requests using http://localhost:5000/swagger/ or GraphQL requests using http://localhost:5000/graphql/ui.
+By running the Docker Compose file, an PostgreSQL instance is started and the solution is build and started.
+When the services have started, you can make HTTP requests using http://localhost:5000/swagger/ or GraphQL requests using http://localhost:5000/graphql/.

 Sample HTTP requests of all available endpoints are provided in the file scripts/pull-requests.http.
 The HTTP requests in this file can be executed in Visual Studio Code using the REST Client extension by Huachao Mao [[1]](https://marketplace.visualstudio.com/items?itemName=humao.rest-client "REST Client").